cmu-pasta/fray/README.md

 }' | sed "s|CURRENT_DIR|$(pwd)|g" > out/config.json
 ./gradlew runFray -PconfigPath="out/config.json" -PextraArgs="--iter=1000 --logger=json --scheduler=random -o=/tmp/fray-example/"
 ```

-And you may see a failure `AssertionError` or `DeadlockException` in stdout.
-In `/tmp/report/`, you will see one schedule is
-saved which will lead to the failure.

 To replay that schedule, you may run the following command: